Read how IIASA works with research partners across the globe to deliver world-class research.

-Susanne Hanger joined IIASA's Risk and Resilience (RISK) Program in 2010.
+Susanne Hanger-Kopp joined the IIASA Risk and Resilience (RISK) Program in 2010.
 Her work focuses on decision making, governance and risk management in the context of climate and societal changes.
 Currently her main project at IIASA is FARM, addressing questions of drought risk management in agriculture in Europe and Austria.
 One underlying concern across most of her work is that of justice and fairness and trade-offs with alternative objectives and priorities.

 Hanger S & Hochrainer-Stigler S (2017).
 Agricultural drought insurance: Austria as a case study.
 International Institute for Applied Systems Analysis

 Hanger-Kopp S, Bayer J, Surminski S, Nenciu C, Lorant A, Ionescu R, & Patt A (2017).
 Insurance, public assistance and household flood risk reduction: A comparative study of Austria, England and Romania.
 Risk Analysis DOI:10.1111/risa.12881.

 Robledo-Abad C, Althaus HJ, Berndes G, Bolwig S, Corbera E, Creutzig F, Garcia-Ulloa J, Geddes A, et al. (2017).
 Bioenergy production and sustainable development: science base for policy-making remains limited.
 GCB Bioenergy 9 (3): 541-556.
 DOI:10.1111/gcbb.12338.